Dasharo/docs/docs/variants/pc_engines/firmware-update.md

 # Firmware update

 The following documentation describes the process of Dasharo open-source firmware update.
-If your device is currently flashed with the proprietary firmware please refer to the [Initial deployment](initial-deployment.md) documentation.
+If your device is currently flashed with the original PC Engines firmware firmware please refer to the [Initial deployment](initial-deployment.md) documentation.

 The update process may be different, depending on the currently installed Dasharo firmware version.